Gimer-Studios/APIMyLlama/README.md

 ```bash
 listwebhooks
 ```
-This command will list all the webhooks you have attachted to your system.
+This command will list all the webhooks you have attached to your system.

 ```bash
 deletewebhook <ID_OF_WEBHOOK_IN_DATABASE>